-What is Workers’ Compensation?
+What is workers’ compensation?

-Workers’ compensation insurance premiums are based on the accident history of a company.
+Workers’ compensation insurance premiums are based on payroll and the accident history of a company.

 How do workers’ compensation laws work?

 Workers’ compensation laws are in effect in every state, the District of Columbia and Puerto Rico.
 The federal government provides similar coverage for civil, interstate railroad and maritime employees.

 Benefits are provided for accidental injury.

-- Covered employees are defined by law.
+1. Covered employees are defined by law.

 Only employees, as defined by law, are covered; independent contractors are not covered.

-- Fault is not generally an issue.
+2. Fault is not generally an issue.

-- Employees give up the right to sue their employer.
+3. Employees give up the right to sue their employer.

-- Employees retain the right to sue negligent third parties.
+4. Employees retain the right to sue negligent third parties.